mcrowder65/resolve-promise-TEACHING/script.md

 So, you've been given a function that returns a promise.
 We're going to be working with this dog breed api.

-Taking a look at the code here, you can see that we're importing a utilities called `utilties`, and we have a function in there call `getDogBreeds`, we're not going to look at the implementation of it, all we know is that it returns a promise, and inside of that promise contains the values that we want to look at.
+Taking a look at the code here, you can see that we're importing a utilities file called `utilties`, and we have a function in there called `getDogBreeds`, we're not going to look at the implementation of it, all we know is that it returns a promise, and inside of that promise contains the values that we want to look at.